xevioso/xevioso.github.io/band/guitar/PromisedLand.md

 There are [E] people there who care a little about me,

 and they won't let the poor boy [A] down.
-Take it!

 ## Verse 3